Struggling with to clear up pine needles? Looking for the best rake for pine needles on the market? We can help!

 Rake manufacturers use a variety of materials for handles:- hardwood, aluminum, and steel are the most common materials you will find.
 The height and grip comfort of the handle are the two most important things for you to consider when purchasing your pine straw rake.

-Although it is appealing to choose a rake as light as possible, lightweight metal handles are susceptible to bending if they are not treated with respect.
+Although it is appealing to choose a hand rake for pine needles as light as possible, lightweight metal handles are susceptible to bending if they are not treated with respect.
 As with all things, it’s important to let the tool do the work and not try to use brute force!
 Treated well and used correctly this will not be an issue with any of the rakes in our guide above.

 You may have concerns over rusting – but this can be overcome with a rub down with a dry cloth after use and careful storage in a weatherproof area.